trisulnsm/dinodoc/trisuldocs/docs/ug/cg/ssl.md

 Issuer Common Name of each certificate in the chain and meters it in the following manner.

-1. Issuer CN for last cert in chain -> Metered as Root CA
+1. Issuer CN for last cert in chain &rarr;Metered as Root CA
-2. Issuer CN for others -> Metered as Intermediate CA
+2. Issuer CN for others &rarr;Metered as Intermediate CA

 #### Usage Tip